Sometimes you just need to escape. You can do that by traveling away from home. And you can do it by reading about distant times and faraway places.

 The front porch of the historic Island House Hotel, which dates back to 1852.
 In addition to this porch and its gorgeous view of the harbor, Mackinac Island’s historic architecture is full of other relaxing porches – including Grand Hotel’s 660-foot porch, the longest porch in the world.

 The East Bluff high above Lake Huron is another place to have a seat and curl up with a good book.
 (Actually, the view might be a little distracting.)

 Reading and riding isn’t encouraged on Mackinac Island, although the pace of life is slow enough that it can be done!
 Rent a bike on Mackinac Island, place a good book in the basket and pedal away to any number of nooks along M-185 where you can pull off the road and read in peace and quiet.

 Hang up a hammock or two on the west side of the island with a view of the mighty Mackinac Bridge.
+(A reminder, overnight hammocking is not allowed on Mackinac Island.)
 Good luck reading more than a few pages as the combination of afternoon sun and refreshing lake breeze makes it oh so easy to close your eyes for just a second – or an hour.
 Sweet dreams!

 Mackinac Island’s Marquette Park is the No. 1 picnic spot in Michigan.
 It’s also a pretty relaxing place to spend some time with a good book, all by yourself and a century-old statue of Father Jacques Marquette.

 In case you forget to pack a book, The Island Bookstore downtown on Mackinac Island has plenty to choose from.